ambersun1234/AART/README.md

 + u10506151@ms.ttu.edu.tw

 ### License
-+ This project is licensed under other license - see the [Other License](./LICENSE) file for detail
++ This project is licensed under AART license - see the [AART License](./LICENSE) file for detail